Gabriel10Velloso/tuber/README.md

 # TODO:

-* Download links
-* Style similar to YouTube (Material Design)
+* Similar style to YouTube (Material Design)
+* Pagination

 # Credits:

-This project is based on https://github.com/alexhawkins/tuber
+The code is based on https://github.com/alexhawkins/tuber

+To download, We use: https://github.com/Rudloff/alltube --> https://alltubedownload.net

 You can contact with @Pablohn26 and/or @Bukosabino to any contribution, idea or feedback.